mik-moo/Read_between_the_wines/Model.md

 <figcaption align = "center"><b>Wine Type Prediction Feature Importance</b></figcaption><img src="images/type_corr.png" >

+### Future Analysis

-In the next stages of the project, we will test to see if our model works on real world data.
+* In the next stages of the project, we will test to see if our model works on real world data.